Federal Student Loan Limits in 2019

 What Variables Impact the Amount of Federal Student Loans I Can Qualify For?

 Federal student aid has loan limits to help curb the potential for over-borrowing to fund one’s education.
 However, these limits can be impacted by other sources of financial aid, including any scholarships received, grants, or private student loans.
-Federal student loans are reduced based on these factors, and for nearly all students, the amounts available are far less than private student loan options.
+Federal student loans are reduced based on these factors, and for nearly all students, the amounts available are far less than private student loans.

 Also, your dependency status, your year in school, and your enrollment status (for example full or half-time) will impact how much federal financial aid you can receive through subsidized or unsubsidized loans.
 Each of these factors influences what you are eligible to receive and may dictate your need for supplemental financing through private student loans or other funding sources.

 Federal student loans are the go-to for the majority of college students earning a degree today.
 That is because federal student loans are easy to secure whether you are a dependent or independent student, a graduate or undergraduate student, or you have varied credit history and income.